Mahdijamebozorg/Advanced_Chess/README.md

 # Advanced_Chess
-Graphical chess with Qt Quick QML and C++
+Graphical 2P chess built with Qt Quick QML and C++

 <div align="center">
   <a href="https://github.com/othneildrew/Best-README-Template">
     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>
 </div>

+## Game features:
+- Save and load game
+- Auto save the game on crash or close
+- Highlight cells which the piece can go or hit
+- Undo
+- Positive and negative score
+- Random move for an amount of negative score
+- Extra move for an amount of positive score
+- Background music and function to pause it
+- full screen mode
+- Change language to Persian
+- Move animations

 ## Home Page
 [![Home Screen Shot][Home]]()